EPISODE #578

 I ❤️ MailTape

-This morning we are absolutely delighted to welcome Magic Tuber Stringband to MailTape.
-Based in Durham, the band weaves itself into the Appalachian folk traditions, nourished by noise and experimental textures.
-Members Evan Morgan, Mike DeVito, and Courtney Werner join us following the release of their latest album X.
+We’re back !
+This morning, we’re absolutely delighted to welcome Magic Tuber Stringband for MailTape’s first episode of the spring.
+Based in Durham, the band weaves itself into the Appalachian folk traditions, re-enchanting these practices with unexpected noise and experimental textures.
+Magic Tuber Stringband members Evan Morgan, Mike DeVito, and Courtney Werner join us following the release of their latest album, Needlefall.

 Guest’s selection